 Q: Where can I find credit cards with a $500 credit limit that are easy to get approved for?
 I think this would be best to control my spending but will the low limit be OK for my credit score?

 A: There are two different questions here so let me break it up and answer each part separately…

 $500 credit limit: bad or good for your credit record?

 The answer is not black and white, unfortunately, and here’s why – a $500 limit credit card won’t be the best for building credit, however, neither is having a high credit limit with a lot of debt.
 There are pros and cons going either way.
 Here is a list of good entry level cards with lower limits.

 If you’re concerned that having a high credit limit will tempt you to spend more than you have and max out the card (and it sounds like it will, since you asked the question) then I think it’s a wise decision to have a low credit limit of $500.
 In fact, I commend you for being honest with yourself and admitting it could become a problem.
 Most Americans in your shoes would never confess that!

 As far as your credit history and building a positive FICO score, having a low limit could limit your ability to get approved for credit in the future for higher amounts (i.e. car loan, mortgage, or a higher limit credit card).
 However there are some alternative ways you could bypass this issue…

 Have a family member add you to their account, but not give you the card

-If you want to have a high limit credit card on your record, but don’t actually want the card, then you could have a trusted family member add you to their account and they would never give you the card.
+If you want to have a high limit credit card on your record, but don’t actually want the card, then you could have a spouse or family member add you to their account and they would never give you the card.